johndshea/funke-wiki/README.md

 d) set currentversion = the winning draft (use splice so as to remove the draft from the drafts array)
 e) move currentversion to the archive

-* then build commenting? store comments in the comment schema you already wrote in each published/draft/archived object.

-* get upvote/comment/downvote icons working http://materializecss.com/icons.html

-* use populate or something similar to display articles written by a user on that user's profile page

-* improve text areas (may have to stop using autosize): http://materializecss.com/forms.html#textarea
+WISH LIST:

 * allow authors to lock articles from others' editing?

-* set up article delete buttons that appear or disappear based on who is logged in

 * sessions are not persistent across server restarts by default.
 Check the express-session page for ways to do it.

 BUGS:

-* article tabs menu cuts off navbar drop shadow - use CSS to move it down
+* article tabs menu cuts off navbar drop shadow - use CSS to move it down?

-* on the article index page, using marked() overrides the truncate class.
-Shorty suggests using a mini body preview?

-* fix funky placement of tobias head icon

-* in general, make formatting nicer throughout the site.
-Use http://materializecss.com/collections.html#circle for user list

 Wireframes: